|Address/phone||5325 Broder Blvd |

 - appear for their arraignment, or

-- 9. The Alameda County Sheriff’s Work Alternative Program (SWAP)
+- 9. What is the Alameda County Sheriff’s Work Alternative Program (SWAP)?

 If, after reading this article, you would like more information, we invite you to contact us at Shouse Law Group.